 In particular, his PhD was dedicated to the modelling of railway vehicles equipped with pneumatic suspensions, in collaboration with a major train manufacturer.
 In 2014, he did a postdoc stay in Mechanical and Civil Engineering Lab (LMGC, Université de Montpellier, France) where he worked on the coupling between MBS and the Discrete Element Method for modelling interactions between mechanical device and granular media such as the railway ballast.

-He is now working on the WholeTrack research project, aiming at developing new railway track components based on both experimental test and simulation models of the whole railway system.
+He is now working on the WholeTrack research project, a Mecatech cluster program funded by the Walloon Region.
+This project aims at developing new railway track components based on both experimental test and simulation models of the whole railway system.
 He also coordinates the development of the Robotran software dedicated to MBS.

 He is invited lecturer at UCL where he teaches multibody dynamics via a project based approach and at the CIEM where he introduces railway technologies to students of the specialized master in transport and logistics.

 Christophe Everarts graduated from Université catholique de Louvain with a Master in Electromechanical engineering in 2011.
 During his studies, he spent a semester in the Biorobotics Laboratory at EPFL in Switzerland.

 In 2017, he obtained his PhD in the field of robotics prosthesis for amputees, more specifically on energy efficient ankle-knee prosthesis.
 As part of his PhD, he spent two month at the University of Zurich (UZH) and one year at the Massachussetts Institute of Technology (MIT) in the Biomechatronics Group which is one of the world leader in the active prosthesis field.
 He design there a new kind of Continuously Variable Transmission allowing ratio changing at rest.
 This design is now patented.